CarlosAndreSantana/CarlosAndreSantana/README.md

 ### Hi there 👋

-- I'm passionate about solving problems using programming.
+- :sparkling_heart: I'm passionate about solving problems using programming.
 - :computer: I'm a FullStack Developer Junior
 - :rocket:  &nbsp; Study at UFSCar.
 - :tongue: My mother tongue is Portuguese